StefanoCarotti/Supervised-and-Self-Supervised-Learning/README.md

 - A linear classifier is constructed using the features extracted from the convolutional layers.
 This classifier is trained and evaluated to predict food categories, utilizing a similar training and validation framework.

+## For additional information about the project the paper is available